andyz2021/CS188-Projects-2024Winter/_posts/2024-01-01-team34-depth-estimation.md

 ## Code
-We finetuned the Depth Anything model for a downstream task in order to do image classification.
+We finetuned the *Depth Anything* model for a downstream task in order to do image classification.
 We explored fine tuning the model on the Miniplaes dataset we used in Assignment 2.
-We also explore running the Depth Anything model on our own images, and evaluating the generated depthmap.
+We also explore running the *Depth Anything* model on our own images, and evaluating the generated depthmap.
+Unfortunately, due to the *Depth Anything* authors not providing their source model, we were unable to make modifications and train it from scratch.
+None of the teacher model code is included in the Github.
+It only contains the pretrained model, which we then used to finetune for an image classification model.

 ![OriginalImg]({{ '/assets/images/34/example_img.png' | relative_url }})
 {: style="width: 600px; max-width: 100%;"}